TheDataCity/JulyFellowship_public/AutomatingSyntheticControls.md

 - the matrix $V=I_{T\times T}$, the identity matrix (we treat all years equally when minimising $\varepsilon$).

 The result is plotted in the figure below, and this synthetic scotland is composed of the North West (59%), South West (15%) and  Northern Ireland (26%).
 At the first glance, we see that Scotland looks like it has outperformed its synthetic counterpart but can we be sure that this is significant?
 Now we must attempt to quantify the significance.
+The result is plotted in the figure below, and this synthetic scotland is composed of the North West (57%), South West (19%) and  Northern Ireland (23%).
+At the first glance, we see that Scotland looks like it has outperformed its synthetic counterpart but can we be sure that this is significant?
+Now we must attempt to quantify the significance.

 ## Robustness checking & statistical significance
 We began in this section by creating a synthetic counterpart for each region of the UK as a weighted average of all the other ones, as we did with Scotland.
 Next, we calculate the Root Mean Square Errors in each case for the fitted period (pre-1999).